CodeSlicing/pure-swift-ui/README.md

 - [1.3.0][tag-1.3.0] Add deprecated SFSymbols with availability
 - [1.4.0][tag-1.4.0] Add alignment to greedy modifiers and Image specific modifiers to SFSymbol
 - [1.5.0][tag-1.5.0] Add numerous modifiers and conditional modifiers including hueRotation, GeometryProxy extensions, Shape specific modifiers, UIScreen and more
+- [1.5.0][tag-1.5.0] Add image processing modifiers and associated conditionals - add convenience modifiers to Image and SFSymbol to perform resizing and aspect ratio modifiers in one step

 ## Licensing